Tag Archives: frequent flyers

 Portable Travel Safe A very important item frequent flyers pack is something to protect their passport, money and other valuables, including medicines, is a safe that only they can access.
 Hotel safes out of necessity must have a “backdoor” way of access so they are not 100% secure from others.
 This safe which packs flat is designed to be only accessible by you.
 Available in several sizes, this one also protects your laptop.
 Our son recently took this with him on a study abroad program to secure his laptop and passport.
 He locked it to his bed frame.

 Power Strip Outlet shortage at the airport?
 A multi-socket power strip helps share the juice from a single public outlet.
 Forgot your charging iPod in your hotel room?
 Frequent travelers know that by plugging all of your electronics into the same place, you’ll be less likely to leave one behind.
-Many rooms aboard only one or two power outlets, this solves who gets to charge their phone first.
+Many rooms aboard only have one or two power outlets, so this solves who gets to charge their phone first.
 One catch: abroad, you’ll need to use an adapter to make sure the strip can be plugged in.

 Bandana The list of obvious uses for a bandana is a longhand towel, lens cleaner, eye mask, hair tie, headband, scarf, cooling device (when dampened)—but this versatile carry-on can also work in a pinch as a pillow when you tie it around a bundled-up sweater, as a sling for a sprained arm, and even as a hobo pouch to tote your belongings.
 Look for an over-sized one for maximum flexibility.